MyPureCloud/terraform-provider-genesyscloud/docs/resources/outbound_ruleset.md

 - `output_field` (String) The name of an output field from the data action's output to use for this condition
 - `output_field_missing_resolution` (Boolean) The result of this predicate if the requested output field is missing from the data action's result
 - `output_operator` (String) The operation with which to evaluate this condition

-<a id="nestedblock--rules--actions"></a>
-### Nested Schema for `rules.actions`

-Required:

-- `action_type_name` (String) Additional type specification for this DialerAction.
-- `type` (String) The type of this DialerAction.

-Optional:

-- `agent_wrapup_field` (String) The input field from the data action that the agentWrapup will be passed to for this condition.
-Valid for a wrapup dataActionBehavior.
-- `call_analysis_result_field` (String) The input field from the data action that the callAnalysisResult will be passed to for this condition.
-Valid for a wrapup dataActionBehavior.
-- `contact_column_to_data_action_field_mappings` (Block Set) A list of mappings defining which contact data fields will be passed to which data action input fields for this condition.
-Valid for a dataActionBehavior. (see [below for nested schema](#nestedblock--rules--actions--contact_column_to_data_action_field_mappings))
-- `contact_id_field` (String) The input field from the data action that the contactId will be passed to for this condition.
-Valid for a dataActionBehavior.
-- `data_action_id` (String) The Data Action to use for this action.
-Required for a dataActionBehavior.
-- `properties` (Map of String) A map of key-value pairs pertinent to the DialerAction.
-Different types of DialerActions require different properties.
-MODIFY_CONTACT_ATTRIBUTE with an updateOption of SET takes a contact column as the key and accepts any value.
-SCHEDULE_CALLBACK takes a key 'callbackOffset' that specifies how far in the future the callback should be scheduled, in minutes.
-SET_CALLER_ID takes two keys: 'callerAddress', which should be the caller id phone number, and 'callerName'.
-For either key, you can also specify a column on the contact to get the value from.
-To do this, specify 'contact.Column', where 'Column' is the name of the contact column from which to get the value.
-SET_SKILLS takes a key 'skills' with an array of skill ids wrapped into a string (Example: {'skills': '['skillIdHere']'} ).
-- `update_option` (String) Specifies how a contact attribute should be updated.
-Required for MODIFY_CONTACT_ATTRIBUTE.

-<a id="nestedblock--rules--actions--contact_column_to_data_action_field_mappings"></a>
-### Nested Schema for `rules.actions.contact_column_to_data_action_field_mappings`

-Required:

-- `contact_column_name` (String) The name of a contact column whose data will be passed to the data action
-- `data_action_field` (String) The name of an input field from the data action that the contact column data will be passed to